Advisement and Counseling Services

 The area of Instructional Technology provides support to district faculty and staff in their efforts to develop creative, innovative, and engaging teaching and learning environments that foster an atmosphere of critical thinking and collaboration among students.
 Instructional Technology is available to faculty, staff, and students for technology-related professional development training and learning opportunities.

 Located in the McLendon Library eLearning Center, the department is open during the college operation hours, 8 AM to 4:30 PM, Monday through Friday.
-The department supports instructional software such as Canvas by Instructure, Collaborate, virtual web conferencing, TurnItIn, NetTutor, and more. eLearning offers an open computer lab for students, computer labs and lecture-style classrooms for faculty, staff and other college personnel.
+The department supports instructional software such as Canvas by Instructure, Zoom, virtual web conferencing, TurnItIn, NetTutor, and more. eLearning offers an open computer lab for students, computer labs and lecture-style classrooms for faculty, staff and other college personnel.

 The department also offers a variety of training designed to support faculty, staff, and students.
 Instructional Technology also offers Instructional Design assistance.
 Instructional Design is the systematic development of instructional specifications using learning and instructional theory to ensure the quality of instruction.

 The mission of the Hinds Community College Honors Institute is to provide an enhanced and supportive learning environment for students who desire to excel in the areas of scholarship, leadership, and service.
 Programming presents a variety of experiential and collaborative learning opportunities; special advising; internships; opportunities to participate in cultural events, field trips, study abroad and social activities.

 The traditional Honors Institute freshman was an outstanding student in high school.
 However, individuals of many differing backgrounds enter the program each year.
 Adult learners enrich the Honors Institute programs through their maturity and past experience.
 International students also contribute to global awareness and understanding.